ExpShield: Safeguarding Web Text from Unauthorized Crawling and LLM Exploitation: Self-Guard against Exploitation

 \subsection{Invisibility Strategies}

-For \Cref{eq:obj_read}, we consider two strategies to hide perturbation in web page rendering: 1) \textit{invisible style}, including adjusting CSS properties like font-size or absolute position for inserting random text; 2) \textit{invisible character}, including zero-width and invisible whitespace characters~\cite{boucher2022bad}.
+For \Cref{eq:obj_read}, we consider two strategies to hide perturbation in web page rendering: 1) \textit{invisible style}, including adjusting CSS properties like font size or absolute position for inserting random text; 2) \textit{invisible character}\footnote{\url{https://invisible-characters.com}}, including zero-width and invisible whitespace characters~\cite{boucher2022bad}.
 Both invisible characters and styles have been leveraged in attacks~\cite{boucher2022bad, liao2024eia}, while we use for defense purposes.
-We elaborate details with a simplified demonstration in Appendix.
+We elaborate details with a simplified demonstration in \Cref{APP:sec:invisible}.